Overview

 EMI vs Principal-Only vs Interest-Only Payments

 - Principal-only payments: Rare in retail lending.
 If structured this way, each payment reduces the balance by a fixed principal amount, while the interest portion decreases every month.
-Total outflow is higher early but falls over time.
+Total outflow runs higher early but falls over time.

 Key Terms

-- Amortization — The process of paying off a debt through scheduled periodic payments that cover both interest and principal.
+- Amortization: the process of paying off a debt through scheduled periodic payments that cover both interest and principal

-- EMI — Equated Monthly Instalment; the fixed monthly payment amount calculated using the reducing-balance formula.
+- EMI: Equated Monthly Instalment, the fixed monthly payment amount calculated using the reducing-balance formula

-- Principal — The original loan amount borrowed, or the outstanding balance yet to be repaid at any point in time.
+- Principal: the original loan amount borrowed, or the outstanding balance yet to be repaid at any point in time

-- Prepayment — A lump-sum payment made in addition to regular EMIs, which directly reduces the outstanding principal and future interest.
+- Prepayment: a lump-sum payment made in addition to regular EMIs, which directly reduces the outstanding principal and future interest

 Related Tools

-- Loan Amortization Calculator — Generate a complete month-by-month amortization schedule for any loan.
+- Loan Amortization Calculator: generate a complete month-by-month amortization schedule for any loan

-- Home Loan EMI Calculator — Calculate EMI, total interest, and total payment for home loans with a visual breakdown.
+- Home Loan EMI Calculator: calculate EMI, total interest, and total payment for home loans with a visual breakdown

-- Loan Prepayment Calculator — Model interest savings and tenure reduction from one-time or recurring prepayments.
+- Loan Prepayment Calculator: model interest savings and tenure reduction from one-time or recurring prepayments